Algebraically unrealizable complex orientations of plane real pseudoholomorphic curves

 \midinsert \centerline{\epsfxsize=124mm\epsfbox{constr-b.eps}} \botcaption{Figure \figConstrB} Construction of $C_7$ ($p=2$) \endcaption \endinsert

 \midinsert \centerline{\epsfxsize=124mm\epsfbox{constr-c.eps}} \botcaption{Figure \figConstrC} The inductive step in the proof of Lemma~\lemBigDeg \endcaption \endinsert

-\demo{ Proof of Proposition~\propBigDeg } We apply the same construction as was explained in the introduction in the case $p=1$ (see Figure~\figCubics).
-Namely, for any $p\ge 2$ and $d=4p-1$, let us consider the curve curve $C_d$ from Lemma~\lemBigDeg\ and let $C'_d$ and $C''_d$ be two its smooth $\Cal C^1$-small perturbations invariant under the complex conjugation.
-We endow them by the orientation given by the standard symplectic form on $\CP^2$.
+\demo{ Proof of Proposition~\propBigDeg } We apply the same construction as was explained in Introduction in the case $p=1$ (see Figure~\figCubics).
+Namely, for any $p\ge 2$ and $d=4p-1$, let us consider the curve $C_d$ from Lemma~\lemBigDeg\ and let $C'_d$ and $C''_d$ be two its smooth $\Cal C^1$-small perturbations invariant under the complex conjugation (by a $\Cal C^1$-small perturbation of a subset $Y$ of a manifold $X$ we mean the image of $Y$ under a diffeomorphism of $X$ which is $\Cal C^1$-close to identity).
+If the preturbations a small enough, $C'_d$ and $C''_d$ are smooth symplectic surfaces and we endow them with the orientation given by the standard symplectic form on $\CP^2$.
 Let $A_{\text{sing}}=C_d\cup C'_d\cup C''_d$.
-The perturbations can be chosen so that the union of the pseudoline components of $C_d$, $C'_d$, and $C''_d$ looks as in Figure~\figCubics(a) (with $d^2$ triple points), and for each oval of $\R C_d$ there are ovals of $\R C'_d$ and $\R C''_d$ which are $\Cal C^1$-close to it.
-We choose the complex orientations on the components of $\R A_{\text{sing}}$ as in Figure~\figCubics(a) and we perturb $A_{\text{sing}}$ to $A$ as in Figure~\figCubics(c) (see also Figure~\figConstrD).
+The perturbations can be chosen so that the union of the pseudoline components of $C_d$, $C'_d$, and $C''_d$ looks as in Figure~\figCubics(a) (with $d^2$ triple points), the curves are analytic near the triple points, do not have other intersections, and for each oval of $\R C_d$ there are ovals of $\R C'_d$ and $\R C''_d$ which are $\Cal C^1$-close to it.
+To acheive these properties, we first construct $C'_d$ as a small perturbation of $C_d$, and then $C''_d$ as a yet smaller perturbation of $C_d$.
+When constructing each of $C'_d$, $C''_d$, we start by perturbing a neighborhood of $\R C_d$ with the required properties, and then we extend the perturbation to the whole $C_d$.
+If crossing points appear in the complement of $\RP^2$, the signed number of them is zero, hence they can be removed by pairs by modifiying the perturbation along paths in $C_d\setminus\R C_d$ connecting crossings of opposite signs.

+We choose the complex orientations on the pseudoline components of $\R A_{\text{sing}}$ as in Figure~\figCubics(a) and we perturb $A_{\text{sing}}$ to $A$ as in Figure~\figConstrD\ which can be done in two steps similarly to Figure~\figCubics.
+Namely, at the first step we perturb only one of the three curves so that each triple point splits into three double points and so that the appeared small triangles are placed on the two sides of any of the three curves in an alternating way.
+We may do it so that all the three curves are complex analytic near the double points.
+At the second step we perturb the double points according to the orientations (as in Figure~\figPerturb).
+This can be done by a complex analytic perturbation near the double points which is smoothly extended to the remaining part of the curve respecting the symplecticity.

 The perturbation can be chosen so that the ovals of $C'_d$ and $C''_d$ appear on either side of the corresponding oval of $C_d$, and the side can be chosen arbitrarily and independently for each oval of $C_d$.
 So, we assume that the ovals of $C_d$ contributing to $\Lp_-+\Ln_+$ (let us call them {\it good} ovals) are accompanied by two ovals of $C'_d\cup C''_d$ from the both sides, but for odd positive ovals ({\it bad} ovals), the both close ovals of $C'_d\cup C''_d$ appear from the interior side (see Figure~\figConstrD).